tim-mcdonnell/ncaa-basketball-analytics/docs/guides/processes/task-writing-guide.md

 ### ❌ Overly Detailed Implementation
 **Poor:** Providing 50+ lines of code with all error handling and edge cases.
 **Better:** Providing a 10-15 line example that illustrates the pattern with key interfaces.

+### ❌ Missing Conversation Context
+**Poor:** Creating a task with no reference to decisions made in prior discussions.
+**Better:** "Based on our discussion on [date], we decided to use JWT for authentication because of [specific reasons].
+This task implements that approach."

+### ❌ Assuming Context Persistence
+**Poor:** Referring to "the approach we discussed" without specifying what that approach was.
+**Better:** Explicitly stating "Implement the repository pattern using the Active Record approach with these specific methods: [list methods]"

 ## Implementation Verification Checklist